 NBA Prop Bets: Charlotte Hornets vs Houston Rockets (February 19, 2026)

 The Houston Rockets (33-20) face the Charlotte Hornets (26-29) at Spectrum Center.
 Let's take a look at the NBA Prop Bets for Thursday's matchup.
-The Rockets are favored to win at -135, currently marked as 2.5-point favorites, while the Hornets are at +114.
-The total points line is set at 213.5, with OVER at -112 and UNDER at -108, meaning the implied expected score for the game is 108-106 Houston.
+The Rockets opened as 2.5-point favorites but the spread has since moved to 4.5, leaving the Rockets at -192 and Hornets at +160.
+The total points line is set at 218.5, with OVER at -108 and UNDER at -112, meaning the implied expected score for the game is 112-107 Houston.

 - The Hornets have a 21-34-0 O/U record this season (meaning 21 games have gone over the total points line and 34 have gone under).
 The Rockets have a 22-31-0 O/U record.